intel/rohd/doc/tutorials/chapter_5/00_basic_modules.md

 ## What is a ROHD Module?

 If you have prior experience with System Verilog, you may already be familiar with the concept of a `Module`, as it is similar to what we are referring to in ROHD.
-You may wonder why we need a Module, as we have seen in previous tutorials that we can use ROHD without creating one.
-However, this is because we haven't delved into the details of simulation or System Verilog code generation.

 In a typical ROHD framework, you will need a Module in order to unlock the capabilities of the `generateSynth()`, `Simulation()` functions and etc. Therefore, it is important to learn about the ROHD module in order to increase the flexibility of hardware design.
 We will be using the `.build()` function extensively in later sequential circuits.